 This topic describes how to reset the logon password of an ECS instance.
 This topic is applicable to scenarios such as when you forget the password or when you did not set a password during instance creation.

 - After you reset the logon password of an instance that is in the Running state, you must restart the instance to make the new password take effect.
-Restarting the instance may affect your services.
+When you restart the instance, your services may be affected.
 We recommend that you reset the logon password during off-peak hours to avoid service disruption.